Brauer group of moduli stack of stable parabolic $\textnormal{PGL}(r)$-bundles over a curve: Preliminaries

 \begin{definition} Let $E_*$ be a parabolic bundle on $X$ of rank $r$.
 The \textit{parabolic degree} of $E_*$ is defined as

 and the \textit{parabolic slope} of $E_*$ is defined as

-The parabolic bundle $E_*$ is called \textit{parabolic semistable} (respectively, \textit{parabolic stable}) if for every proper sub-bundle $F\, \subset\, E$ we have
+The parabolic bundle $E_*$ is called \textit{parabolic semistable} (respectively, \textit{parabolic stable}) if for every proper sub-bundle $0\, \not=\, F\, \subset\, E$ we have

-where $F_*$ denotes the parabolic bundle defined by $F$ equipped with the induced parabolic structure from $E_*$ (see \cite{MS80} for the details). \end{definition} See \cite{Ses}, \cite{MS80} for homomorphisms of parabolic bundles.
+where $F_*$ denotes the parabolic bundle defined by $F$ equipped with the induced parabolic structure from $E_*$ (see \cite{MS80} for the details). \end{definition}

+See \cite{Ses}, \cite{MS80} for homomorphisms of parabolic bundles.
 The class of parabolic semistable bundles with fixed parabolic slope forms an abelian category.
 We refer to \cite[p.~ 68]{Ses} for further details.
-In particular, it makes sense to take direct sum of parabolic semistable bundles with same parabolic slope. \begin{definition} A system of weights $\alpha$ is called \textit{generic} if every semistable parabolic bundle $E_*$, of given rank and degree, with weights $\alpha$ is parabolic stable.
+In particular, the direct sum of parabolic semistable bundles with the same parabolic slope is again semistable of the same slope.

+\begin{definition} A system of weights $\alpha$ is called \textit{generic} if every semistable parabolic bundle $E_*$, of given rank and degree, with weights $\alpha$ is actually parabolic stable.
 We refer to \cite{BY99} for more details. \end{definition}